Adelost/mnemonic-id/README.md

 wicked-mean-rattlesnake
 ```

-### getId4(
+### getShortName()

 ≈ 10^4 permutations

-Concise ids for when only a small number of instances is needed.
+Generates concise ids for when only a small number of instances is needed.

 Output:
 ```